zenialexandre/LearningGO/README.md

-# BookingApp
+# simple-booking-app
-Simple booking app to learn the basics of GO language.
+Simple booking app to learn the basics of Golang.